Narrative Essay Topics

 • A time when you made a difference in someone else’s life

-Some things to keep in mind when choosing a topic for your high school narrative essay include:
+Some things to keep in mind when choosing a topic for your high school narrative essay:

-• The topic should be something that you are passionate about.
-This will make the writing process more enjoyable and also help you create a more compelling and interesting essay.
+• The topic should be something you are passionate about.
+This will make the writing process more enjoyable and help you create a more compelling essay.

 Here are some high school narrative essay topics to consider: